 And let’s not forget the most important – pumpkin purée.
 I always save some of each pumpkin to make this.
 It has so many uses, not least of course is Pumpkin Pie.
 (More on this in a moment.)
 But purée isn’t just for pie.
 This year we are tying pumpkin latte a well as no bake pumpkin bites, amongst others.
 So worth making a big batch.
 And it freezes.

 Personally, I think Pumpkin Pie was the reason pumpkins were invented.

-I had a couple of visitors during the slaughtering of my pumpkins this year.
+I remember I had a couple of visitors during the slaughtering of my single overly large pumpkin one year.
 All were treated to my variety of pumpkin recipes.
 The Chutney was declared the all time favourite, going particularly well with Comté cheese.